-(D) Feature Group C - Multiple CDPs
+(B) Feature Group C - Multiple CDPs

-When terminating Feature Group C Switched Access Service is provided from multiple customer premises to an end office not equipped with measurement capabilities, the total Local Transport access minutes for that end office will be apportioned among the trunk groups accessing the end office on the basis of the capacity ordered for each FGC trunk group.
-This apportionment will serve as the basis for Local Transport mileage calculation and the customer will be billed accordingly.
+When terminating Feature Group C Switched Access Service is provided from multiple customer designated premises to an end office not equipped with measurement capabilities, the total Local Transport access minutes for that end office will be apportioned among the trunk groups accessing the end office on the basis of the individual busy hour minutes of capacity ordered for each of those trunk groups.
+This apportionment will serve as the basis for Local Transport mileage calculation.

-(E) Feature Groups A, B, C and D - WATS
+(C) Feature Groups A. B. C and D - WATS